auth0/nextjs-auth0/EXAMPLES.md

 import { UserProvider } from '@auth0/nextjs-auth0';

 export default function App({ Component, pageProps }) {
-  // You can optionally pass the `user` prop from pages that require server side
+  // You can optionally pass the `user` prop from pages that require server-side
   // rendering to prepopulate the `useUser` hook. const { user } = pageProps;